-Motorcyclists may share a lane with a second motorcyclist; however, lane splitting through traffic, or at red lights is prohibited.
-Motorcyclists share the same rights and duties applicable to any other driver on the road, except those detailed below:
+Motorcyclists may share a lane with another motorcyclist; however, lane splitting through traffic or at red lights is prohibited.
+Motorcyclists have the same rights and duties as any other driver on the road, except for those detailed below.

 (b) A person shall ride upon a motorcycle equipped with handlebars for directional control only while sitting astride the seat, facing forward, and with one leg on either side of the motorcycle.

 (c) No person shall operate a motorcycle while carrying any package, bundle, or other article which prevents him from keeping both hands on the handlebars.

 (a) All motorcycles are entitled to full use of a lane, and no motor vehicle shall be driven in such a manner as to deprive any motorcycle of the full use of a lane.
 This subsection shall not apply to motorcycles operated two abreast in a single lane.